Visual Enhanced Depth Scaling for Multimodal Latent Reasoning: Method

 \subsection{Training Procedure}

-\textbf{Curriculum Latent Training.} To mitigate annotation overhead and avoid the risk of human priors constraining model learning, we depart from prior approaches that rely on intermediate supervision for latent representations.
-Instead, we design a curriculum that facilitates the contextual and logical dependencies between implicit latents and explicit reasoning chains.
-In the initial stage, the model is trained with standard Chain-of-Thought (CoT) supervision, generating all reasoning steps explicitly to establish foundational reasoning capabilities.
-Subsequently, as training progresses, latent tokens are incrementally introduced.
-Specifically, one explicit reasoning step is progressively encapsulated into an informative $\left< \text{latent} \right>$ token.
-Through this curriculum, each latent token progressively learns to ground the relevant contextual cues, effectively internalizing explicit reasoning chains into compact latent representations.
+\textbf{Curriculum Latent Training.} To reduce annotation overhead and avoid human priors limiting learning, we do not directly supervise intermediate latent representations.
+Instead, we introduce a curriculum that links implicit latents with explicit reasoning chains.
+We first train the model with standard Chain-of-Thought (CoT) supervision, generating all reasoning steps explicitly to build baseline reasoning ability.
+Then, over training, we gradually replace one explicit step at a time with an informative $\langle \text{latent} \rangle$ token.
+This curriculum enables each latent to progressively ground relevant contextual cues, internalizing explicit reasoning into compact latent representations.

 \textbf{Training Objective.} The overall training objective combines the standard language modeling loss with the self-distillation loss in the VR-SCF module,